bw0248/SimpleSR/README.md

     - support for various augmentations during preprocessing
     - option to degrade low-res training samples with jpg noise for learned noise removal
 * Easy configuration of Model/Training via single YAML file
+* Support for user defined architectures and loss functions
 * Memory efficient inference for large pictures
 * Evaluate/compare models and produce image grids of your personal test pictures